-Members may apply for grants to support their undergraduate research and help pay for travel to conferences and professional events.
+• Honors College members may apply for grants to support their undergraduate research and to help cover travel to conferences and other professional events.

 Gordy Honors College